CSpyridakis/tmux-monitor-theme/README.md

 The status bar provides fast access to some system information.
 From left to right you will find:
 * Tmux session’s name
 * Local IP address (actually the first one that appears on `hostname -I` command)
+* Free disk space and percentage of disk already used
 * Network upload/download traffic statistics
 * Panes’ names
 * Available Ram/Total ram